ExpressGateway/express-gateway.io/docs/plugins/development-guide.md

   version: 'v1.0',
   init: function (pluginContext) {
     pluginContext.eventBus.on('hot-reload', function ({ type, newConfig }) {
-      // type is gateway or system
+      // "type" is gateway or system
       // depends on what file was changed
       // newConfig - is newly loaded configuration of ExpressGateway
       console.log('hot-reload', type, newConfig);
     });